CUTR-at-USF/gtfs-realtime-validator/README.md

 **Logging**

-If you'd like to change the logging level to see all debug statements, in `src/main/resources/simplelogger.properties` change the following line to say `DEBUG`:
+If you'd like to change the logging level, for example to see all debug statements, in `src/main/resources/simplelogger.properties` change the following line to say `DEBUG`:

  ~~~
  org.slf4j.simpleLogger.defaultLogLevel=DEBUG
  ~~~

+`DEBUG` level will show the output for all rule validation in the log.

+`WARN` will show a smaller number of informational messages.

  **Port number**